 What causes trigger finger?

 because of repetitive trauma.
 Sometimes, trigger finger is an associated condition resulting from an underlying illness that causes inflammation of tissues of the hand, such as rheumatoid arthritis.
-In fact, data presented at the 2005 American College of Rheumatology national meeting suggests that a majority of patients with rheumatoid arthritis have inflammation around the tendons of the palm of the hand that could develop into trigger finger.
+In fact, data presented at the 2005 American College of Rheumatology national meeting suggested that a majority of patients with rheumatoid arthritis have inflammation around the tendons of the palm of the hand that could develop into trigger finger.

 Stretching, ice, and anti-inflammation treatments can be helpful.
 Oral

-positively to the cortisone injection.
+positively to the cortisone injection, but this may only be a temporary response.
 When a trigger finger persists after two injections and is not responsive to the above treatments, surgical procedures to

 release the tendon sheath and/or remove the inflamed or scarred tissue are considered.